 Our mission is to prepare students for rewarding careers and higher education in engineering management, manufacturing systems engineering and materials engineering.
 Our graduates will be able to solve complex technical problems, address the needs of modern society and pursue lifelong learning.
 The department successfully guides students in their achievement of the educational objectives articulated for all undergraduate engineering programs at CSUN, and acquisition and development of the specialized knowledge and skills essential to their professional practice of manufacturing systems engineering, materials engineering and engineering management for the betterment of society, as well as competence in the design, implementation and management of contemporary manufacturing and production methods and systems.

-The MSEM faculty is committed to providing a supportive student-centered environment for its majors.
-All majors meet with their assigned faculty advisors for academic advisement.
-Contact (818) 677-2167 for information about any undergraduate or graduate programs.
+The Manufacturing Systems and Engineering Management (MSEM) faculty is committed to providing a supportive student-centered environment for its majors, who must all meet with their assigned faculty advisors for academic advisement.
+Call (818) 677-2167 for information about any undergraduate or graduate programs.

 On the job, manufacturing systems engineers develop new facilities, create computer models and images of products and processes, manage the production process, conduct productivity studies, test products and evaluate materials, troubleshoot on the factory floor and work hand-in-hand with design engineers.
 Because their background is broad and the types of work are so varied, these engineers find opportunities in fields besides manufacturing, applying their skills and knowledge in such diverse environments as hospitals, entertainment firms and consulting firms.
 Many manufacturing systems engineers are noted for starting their own companies or pursuing engineering management career paths in large companies.